jwmollman/Hyve/README.md

 # Hyve

-An ASP.NET MVC application built from scratch with similar functionality to Hacker News.
+A circa 2005 Reddit clone built from scratch with ASP.NET MVC.